treangenlab/radmicrobes/session3/README.md

 ```
 sh download_kpneumoniae_mlst.sh
 ```
 Now you have a directory that has all the up-to-date *K. pneumoniae* MLST information!
 I hope these three examples demonstrate the power and flexibility of interfacing with these databases and how one can potentially incorporate these API commands into bespoke scripts that serve your needs!
-Remember, these databases host a wealth of additional information beyond simple taxa typing (*e.g.,* **PubMLST** also has antimicrobial resistance genes, plasmid replicon types, etc.), in addition to other functionalities (re: Enterobase
+Remember, these databases host a wealth of additional information beyond simple taxa typing (*e.g.,* **PubMLST** also has antimicrobial resistance genes, plasmid replicon types, etc.) so I strongly encourage everyone to look through these sources.

 ### Strain-level analysis tools

 #### MLST

+While using APIs for typing is certainly handy, there are tools available that make this task even simpler.
 One of the most simple and user-friendly tools for MLST typing is Torsten Seemann's [mlst tool](https://github.com/tseemann/mlst).
 The command line parameterization is very simple:

 ```
 % mlst contigs.fa